New York State

 Travel undertaken without the appropriate pre-approvals will not be reimbursed, and other disciplinary actions may apply.

-International travel remains extremely difficult and risky and is not recommended.
-As of July 1, 2020, CDC has issued a Level 3 travel risk for all international travel and recommends that travelers avoid all nonessential international travel.
-Those who must travel should follow CDC guidelines at https://wwwnc.cdc.gov/travel/notices/warning/coronavirus-global, which include frequent hand-washing, use of hand sanitizer, avoiding close contact with others, keeping 6 feet of physical distance, wearing a face covering, avoiding travel if you are sick, and to stay home and monitor your health for 14 days after returning.
-NYS currently requires precautionary quarantine for all travelers returning from China, Iran, Japan, South Korea, or Italy ( https://coronavirus.health.ny.gov/travel-large-gatherings-and-quarantines).
+International travel remains extremely difficult and risky, and is not recommended.
+As of July 1, 2020, the Centers for Disease Control and Prevention (CDC) has issued a Level 3 travel risk for all international travel and recommends that travelers avoid all nonessential international travel.
+Those who must travel should follow CDC Guidelines, which include frequent hand-washing, use of hand sanitizer, avoiding close contact with others, keeping six feet of physical distance, wearing a face covering, avoiding travel if you are sick, and staying home and monitoring your health for 10 days after returning.